Avoiding Overloads When Adding New Circuits in Snohomish Homes

 You might also see clear signs that the panel is packed:

 Those double-tapped breakers and crammed panels are common in homes where circuits have been added piece by piece over the years.
-If you are already seeing these warning signs, it is a good time for a licensed electrician to take a close look before planning any new circuit installation in Snohomish, especially for larger loads like EV chargers, hot tubs, or backyard projects.
+If you are already seeing these warning signs, it is a good time for a licensed electrician to take a close look before planning any new circuit installation, especially for larger loads like EV chargers, hot tubs, or backyard projects.

 Planning New Circuits the Right Way in Snohomish